Social Work (BSW)

 Accreditation

-USF’s bachelor of social work is accredited by the Council on Social Work Education (CSWE).
+Saint Francis’ Bachelor of Social Work is accredited by the Council on Social Work Education (CSWE).

 CSWE requires each accredited social work program to create and implement a program assessment plan.
-USF’s Bachelor of Social Work program completes this plan on an annual basis.
+Saint Francis’ Bachelor of Social Work program completes this plan on an annual basis.
 Recent summaries of our evaluation results are available: